donovanh/donovanh.github.com/_posts/2020-06-26-svelte-sapper-deploy.markdown

 If all is well, let's move on to setting up our public URL and HTTPS.

 ## Adding a domain name

-Covers: Setting up with CloudFlare for the HTTPS, a record with IP, cname www to url

 With an app running on port 80 and an IP address, it's time to give this app a home in the form of a URL.